BryceShearn/JPA-CRUD-Application/README.md

       <br />
       <br />
       <br />
-       is an intro into stock monitoring with hopeful future implementation that
+       is an intro into stock monitoring with hopeful future implementation of
       <br />
       <br />
       <br />
-       provides retail investors with tools that allow them to better protect
+       providing retail investors with tools that allow them to better protect
       <br />
       <br />
       <br />